Lifestyle Changes to Manage Psoriasis

 One of the best ways to prevent psoriasis from flaring up is with some simple (and not so simple) lifestyle changes.
-These really work!
+These lifestyle changes to really work!

 On the surface, each of these changes is easy.
 I only say that they can also be difficult because changing the way that we live is easier said than done.